qinshenxue/vue-icon/README.md

 > vue2 svg icon component

-Maybe it's the smallest vue component which contains all of Feather icons.
+Maybe it is the smallest vue component library that contains all the feather icons

 # Icons
 [https://qinshenxue.github.io/vue-icon/](https://qinshenxue.github.io/vue-icon/)